Paul C. Donnelly: Biography

 Donnelly was born March 28, 1923, in Altoona, Pennsylvania, the son of Irish immigrant David Roy Donnelly and Magdalena (née Schreiber) Donnelly, born in Germany.
 He graduated from Altoona High School in 1940 (and received its Distinguished Alumni Award in 2000).
 He left to join the Navy in 1942, and completed courses in electronics at Grove City College.
 He also attended the Navy's electronics and guided missile technical schools.

 Nicknamed "Red" for his hair, Donnelly was stationed at the National Bureau of Standards in Washington, D.C., working in electronics for classified guided ordnance development, including the Bat, at the Navy's National Hydraulic Laboratory.
 On April 28, 1945, his VPB-109 Squadron of PB4Y-2 Privateer bombers, known as the Bat Squadron, dropped several SWOD-9 Bats, the first fully automatic (radar) guided bombs used in warfare, on Japanese shipping in Borneo's Balikpapan Harbor.
 The attack sank three ships and destroyed a large oil tank.
 Donnelly advanced to the rate of chief petty officer and was awarded nine Navy medals.

 After the war, Donnelly became a Navy civil service employee.
 He was assigned to aircraft and ordnance testing at the Naval Air Ordnance Test Station at Chincoteague Island, Virginia and the Naval Air Station Patuxent River, Mayland, where he first met Alan Shepard, Pete Conrad, John Young, Jim Lovell and other future astronauts.
 In 1951, he was awarded an electronic engineer-equivalent degree by the U.S. Civil Service Commission.

 NASA career

 Donnelly had worked at the National Hydraulic Laboratory for Hugh L. Dryden, who became NASA deputy administrator in 1958.
 Dryden recommended Donnelly to Robert R. Gilruth, head of NASA's Space Task Group at Langley, Virginia, who hired him.

 Gilruth sent Donnelly to Cape Canaveral, Florida, in 1959, where he served as a capsule (spacecraft) test conductor for all Project Mercury and Gemini launches.
-He became chief test conductor for the Manned Spacecraft Center's Florida Operations during the Gemini program, responsible for planning, scheduling and directing all manned spacecraft pre-launch and launch acceptance tests.
+He became chief test conductor for the Manned Spacecraft Center's Florida Operations during the Gemini program, responsible for planning, scheduling and directing all crewed spacecraft pre-launch and launch acceptance tests.
 In 1964, he was named launch operations manager for KSC, with oversight of both spacecraft and launch vehicles; reporting to Rocco Petrone, KSC director of launch operations.